-Stomach flu is hard to identify during pregnancy, particularly during the early stages when most women suffer from morning sickness.
-However, if vomiting and nausea are accompanied by a lack of appetite, cramps, fever or diarrhea, you may be suffering from stomach flu.
-Moreover, stomach flu will last only for a few days, while morning sickness remains until the second trimester.
+Stomach flu can be harder to identify during the early stages of pregnancy when most women suffer from morning sickness.
+However, if vomiting and nausea are accompanied by food avoidance, cramps, fever, or diarrhea, you may be suffering from stomach flu.
+Moreover, stomach flu will last only for a few days, while morning sickness remains until the second trimester (4).

 In order to make sure that it is not morning sickness but stomach flu, you should look for a few more signs that show up in the first two days.